top of page

 The Golden Horde has served the American Red Cross in a variety of capacities.
 Murphy the Magnificent and Prairie of the First Generation Golden Horde served as respondents during disasters with the Southwest Minnesota Chapter of the American Red Cross.

-Currently, Tchoupitoulas Rose serves as Lead Ambassador for the Southern Missouri Chapter and Missouri-Arkansas Region American Red Cross and its Animal Visitation Program.
-She is a regular visitor with the Service to the Armed Forces (SAF) Program.
+Tchoupitoulas Rose served as Lead Animal Ambassador for the Southern Missouri Chapter and Missouri-Arkansas Region American Red Cross and its Animal Visitation Program from 2020 until her passing in 2023.
+She was a regular visitor with the Service to the Armed Forces (SAF) Program.
+Today, Miss Molly has taken on the ambassadorship responsibilities and is working to establish a region-wide Animal Visitation Program for the SAF unit of the Missouri-Arkansas Red Cross.

 american-red-cross-5-logo-png-transparen